 - muscle weakness

-- muscle cramping
+- muscle wasting

-Other tests that could help diagnose femoral neuropathy include:
+Various tests can help diagnose femoral neuropathy.

 If pressure on the nerve is causing neuropathy, treatment will focus on reducing pressure on the nerve.
 Sometimes, femoral neuropathy resolves on its own without treatment.

 Treating an underlying cause, such as diabetes, may also help relieve symptoms and prevent neuropathy from worsening.

 A doctor may recommend a nerve block, a local anesthetic that interrupts, or “turns off,” the pain signals that travel along a certain nerve.

 They may also recommend corticosteroids to reduce inflammation and swelling.
 Over-the-counter or prescription pain medications can help relieve painful and uncomfortable symptoms.